Gegori1/SVR-MAPE-Extended/Bayesian_optimization/README.md

 -	SVR_MapeExtendido_Example: An example to test the library using resulting optimum hyperparameters

--	newBoston\newDiabetes.csv: Boston Housing dataset with new non-linear features resulting from Symbolic Transformation
+-	newBoston\newDiabetes.csv: Boston Housing\Diabetes dataset with new non-linear features resulting from Symbolic Transformation